 “Damn their short-sightedness!
 A wild card with V-gas doesn’t bear thinking about.
 And the Yekhe Khan is insane, though an intensely clever madman.”

 “They don’t believe us,” Wilkie replied after a long grim pause.
 “They think we’re reading too much into… or being deliberately misleading about… ordinary purchases of industrial and transport gear.
 At most equipment for making phosgene or nitrogen mustard.”

 Which were the small change of chemical warfare now, despite the fear and revulsion they’d first aroused.

 “Disappointing but not unexpected,” Roosevelt sighed.

 Wilkie nodded: “To be fair, a lot of it was ordinary equipment.
 The sort you need for any big construction project; I presume you’ve read Senior Field Operative Whelan’s analysis of the overall implications of the mix of purchases?”

 “Yes, she’s brilliant at seeing connections and patterns like that,” Roosevelt said.
-“But some of it isn’t ordinary, and the ordinary is all oriented towards supporting that crucial part, as she demonstrated.”
+“And she demonstrated some of it isn’t ordinary, and that the ordinary material is all oriented towards supporting that crucial part.”

 “The Bloody Baron…”